digipres/workbench/src/formats/profiles/gpo-icufl-explorer/index.md

 ## All file extensions in this item

 This table shows all of the file extensions in the selected item, and counts up how many files have that extension, and now many bytes these files take up in total.
+This can be useful for spotting items with similar patterns of files extensions and file extensions that commonly appear together.

 ```js
 const q_item_id = (s === null) ?
 0 : s.item_id;